3bdulra7manAmir/H2_Reversed/README.md

 # H2_Reversed

-- a Mod for MW2CR That does Major Changes for the game like You could play as the Russian, when there is a tank in a mission it will be a BTR,<br>your hands are Russian Hands, Makarov is Your SO and Zakhaev is Your General And Leader etc...
+- A mod for MW2CR That does Major Changes for the game like You could play as the Russian, when there is a tank in a mission it will be a BTR,<br>- Your hands are Russian Hands, Makarov is Your SO and Zakhaev is Your General And Leader etc...

 ![banned_usb_flashdrive](https://github.com/user-attachments/assets/f9b88039-ea9d-43bf-984f-c29c5588f7c9)